Saturday, 14 February 2026

 End of part three.

-The black dotted line shows the route Mal has taken.
+The black dotted line shows the route Mal Shui has taken.
 The cave is halfway up the mountain.

 I have not rolled to see what they are facing myself yet.
 We will find out in the next episode.